jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Protective Penguin/Egg Hunt/egghunt.md

 ```

 ## Emurate Network Services with Listen Ports
-So, which network services might listen of the forwarded custom ports?
+So, which network services might listen on the forwarded custom ports?
 ```
 root@egghunt:~# netstat -pantu
 Active Internet connections (servers and established)